 Entering Financial Events for a Project

-- Select a project to highlight its costs and benefit in the financial view.
+- Select one or more projects to highlight their costs and benefit in the financial section.

 - Hover over a column segment to display a hint with the associated figures (cost/benefit value and budget/target).